jstromsoe/reach-docs/docs/Reach/software-development/software-development.md

 This starts a stream, capturing a UART stream in u-blox format from onboard GPS receiver and listening for connections on TCP port 9000.
 The output stream is in **RTCM3** format(RTKLIB only supports this output format).
 Messages used for output are 1002, 1006, 1013, 1019.
 Base latitude is 60, longitude 30, height 50. **reach_raw.cmd** file turns off default NMEA messages and turns on UBX-RAWX, UBX-SFRBX, UBX-TIM-TM2 messages and sets the frequency to 10 Hz.

-Note that by default, after a power cycle, u-blox sends data on a 9600 baudrate.
+Note that by default, after a power cycle, u-blox sends data on a 9600 baud rate.
 ReachView changes this to 230400.
-So, if you turned off ReachView service, u-blox will probably configured to use 9600 baudrate.
+So, if you turned off ReachView service, u-blox will probably configured to use 9600 baud rate.